 In the North America, white PVC pressure pipe tends to be the norm rather than the grey stuff we get over here.
 As a result of this, nearly all white pressure pipe is manufactured to North American Standards which follow the ASTM standard.
 For PVC pipe this means either Schedule 40 or Schedule 80.
 Sch40 is the lower pressure of the two, but still exceeds the standard Class C pressure rating systems we use here in Europe.

-All our white pipe and fittings are and have added UV stabilisers to prevent degradation in sunlight.
+All our white pipe and fittings have added UV stabilisers to prevent degradation in sunlight.
 The dimensions of our pvc pipe are as follows:

 Outside Diameter mm